-(includes 1 ext for Adopte (Includes Text for Adopted Mitigation and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Report Responsibility Status/Date Completed encountered archaeological deposit, and present the findings of this assessment to the ERO.
+(Anciddes Text for Adopted lyntigation and improvement lyleasures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Report Responsibility Status/Date Completed encountered archaeological deposit, and present the findings of this assessment to the ERO.
 Whether or not significant archaeological resources are encountered, the archaeological consultant shall submit a written report of the findings of the monitoring program to the ERO.
-Archaeological Data Recovery Program The archaeological data recovery program shall be conducted in accord with an archaeological data recovery plan (ADRP).
+Archaeological Data Recovery Program Project sponsor to Prior to and during The archaeological data recovery program shall be conducted in accord with an archaeological data recovery plan (ADRP).
 The archaeological consultant, project sponsor, and ERO shall meet and consult on the scope of the ADRP prior to preparation of a draft ADRP.
 The archaeological consultant shall submit a draft ADRP to the ERO.
-The ADRP shall identify how the proposed data recovery program will preserve the significant information the archaeological resource is expected to contain.
+The ADRP shall identify how the proposed data recovery program will retain appropriately qualified consultant construction preserve the significant information the archaeological resource is expected to contain.
 That is, the ADRP will identify what scientific/historical research questions are applicable to the expected resource, what data classes the resource is expected to possess, and how the expected data classes would address the applicable research questions.
 Data recovery, in general, should be limited to the portions of the historical property that could be adversely affected by the proposed project.
 Destructive data recovery methods shall not be applied to portions of the archaeological resources if non-destructive methods are practical.
-Project sponsor to retain appropriately qualified consultant Prior to and during construction The scope of the ADRP shall include the following elements: Field Methods and Procedures.
-Descriptions of proposed field strategies, procedures, and operations. • , Cataloguing and Laboratory Analysis.
-Description of selected cataloguing system and artifact analysis procedures.
-Discard and De-accession Policy.
-Description of and rationale for field and post-field discard and de-accession policies.
-I. Interpretive Program.
+The scope of the ADRP shall include the following elements: Field Methods and Procedures.
+Descriptions of proposed field strategies, procedures, and operations.
+Cataloguing and Laboratory Analysis.
+Description of selected cataloguing system and artifact analysis procedures. · , Discard and De-accession Policy.
+Description of and rationale for field and post-field discard and de-accession policies. • • Interpretive Program.
 Consideration of an on-site/off-site public interpretive program during the course of the archaeological data recovery program. • Security Measures.
-Recommended security measures to protect the archaeological resource from vandalism, looting, and non-intentionally damaging activities. · £ Final Report.
-Description of proposed report format and distribution of results. • Curation.
+Recommended security measures to protect the archaeological resource from vandalism, looting, and non-intentionally damaging activities.
+Final Report.
+Description of proposed report format and distribution of results.
+Curation.
 Description of the procedures and recommendations for the ,